Pre-ejaculate: Function and risks

-Pre-ejaculate neutralizes residual acidity in the urethra caused by urine, creating a more favorable environment for the passage of sperm.
+Pre-ejaculate neutralizes acidity in the urethra caused by residual urine, creating a more favorable environment for the passage of sperm.
 The vagina is normally acidic, so the deposit of pre-ejaculate before the emission of semen may change the vaginal environment to promote sperm survival.
 Pre-ejaculate also acts as a lubricant during sexual activity, and plays a role in semen coagulation.

 Low levels or no sperm exists in pre-ejaculate, although studies examined small samples of men.
 Two contrary studies found mixed evidence, including individual cases of a high sperm concentration.
-Popular belief – dating to a 1966 Masters and Johnson study – stated that pre-ejaculate may contain sperm that can cause pregnancy, which is a common basis of argument against the use of coitus interruptus (withdrawal) as a contraceptive method.
+There is evidence – dating to a 1966 Masters and Johnson study – that pre-ejaculate may contain sperm that can cause pregnancy, which is a common basis of argument against the use of coitus interruptus (withdrawal) as a contraceptive method.

 Studies have demonstrated the presence of HIV in most pre-ejaculate samples from infected men.

 Overproduction

-In rare cases, an individual may produce an excessive amount of pre-ejaculate fluid that can be a cause of embarrassment or irritation.
-A few case reports have indicated satisfactory results when such individuals are treated with a 5-alpha-reductase inhibitor, such as finasteride.
+In rare cases, an individual may produce an excessive amount of pre-ejaculate fluid, which may be treatable by a 5-alpha-reductase inhibitor, such as finasteride.